Who were Geigi?

 Simply – geography.

 Geisha(芸者)is the word that has traversed the world.
-However, in Japan this designation is typically used in Tokyo and other regions.
-However, there are places, such as Kyoto, where Geigi (or Geiko, an alternative pronunciation of the kanji) is the correct term.
+However, in Japan this designation is typically used in Tokyo and Kanto region.
+However, in places, such as Kyoto, where Geiko (芸妓) is the more commonly used term.

 People in Kyoto are especially proud of their Geigi and believe that they are the greatest performers and entertainers, with the highest levels of skill and education.